mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/README.md

 ## Deadlines and Logistics
 Please consult MDE's [Ed-Fi web pages](https://education.mn.gov/MDE/dse/datasub/edfi/) or reach out to the Ed-Fi vendor support team by email (EdFiProjectSupportMNIT.MDE@state.mn.us) if you have questions on deadlines or any other vendor logistics.

-## Future Developments
-Looking for details on future collections for MDE's Ed-Fi system?
-This documentation will be updated each year.
-When a new year's worth of documentation is being developed, there will be a newly named "branch" in the repository - branches can be [viewed here](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/branches).
-In the meantime, the Sandbox environment does have a "preview release" in the Swagger UI for your exploration.